alaq/learning-clojure-in-public/functions.md

 -   `get-in` is like `get` for a map but will work for nested maps too
 -   `hash-set` creates a set with its arguments
 -   `clojure.string/replace` takes a string, another one (prepended by `#` -- because it's a regex) to be replaced by a last one.
+-   `time` adds a log line with the time it took for the expression to run, and then returns the rest of the enclosed expressions
+-   `apply` explodes a sequence passed as argument and transforms it into rest arguments, like so `(apply max [0 1 2])` => `2`
+-   `complement`
+-   `comp` takes function and returns a new anonymous function that is the function composition of them. `((comp inc *) 2 3)`
+-   `memoize` saves the arguments and the return of a function, so when you evaluate the function with the same arguments again the result is returned immediately
+-   `assoc-in` lets you add to nested maps, such as `(assoc-in {} [:cookie :monster :vocals] "Finntroll"); => {:cookie {:monster {:vocals "Finntroll"}}}`
+-   `if-let` makes is so that if an expression is truthy, you bind that name to the result of that expression.
+-   `doseq` is used when you want to perform side-effect operations.
+The first element is a vector that tells you how to attribute each element.
+-   `ns-name` returns the name of a namespace
+-   `ns-interns` returns the interned vars and `ns-map` will return the full namespace map
+-   `refer` lets you merge another namespace with the current (well not really merge but the symbols from the other namespace are brought it)
+-   `alias` lets you shorten a namespace name like so `(clojure.core/alias 'taxonomy 'cheese.taxonomy)`
+-   `zipmap` creates a map from two vectors, the first vector gives the first part (the keyword most likely), and the second vector gives the elements